 1. Cantaloupe

 Don’t let its roughly netted skin fool you; the cantaloupe with an orange-coral flesh inside is as sweet as it smells.
-Thanks to its high water content, it packs in low calories while delivering a good amount of fiber.
+Thanks to its high water content, it packs in low calories while delivering a good amount of fibre.
 As far as Vitamin A is concerned, it offers 19% of RDA per serving.

 2. Mango